caiiiycuk/js-dos/README.md

 How it works
 ------------

-This script will create simple html page, that have canvas element.
+Bootstrap script will create simple html page, that have canvas element.
 This canvas is used as render surface (output window) to dosbox.
 Also this page have a js-dos inialization script.

 ```javascript
     Dos(canvas).ready((fs, main) => {